Small Claims Court

 Marshall Yarmus – Owner of Civil Litigations

-It is my opinion and practice to send a letter to the Defendant reminding them to file their defence, which they are legally obligated to do; I offer them an uncontested extension of a week or two.
-This courtesy expedites the court process and saves my client months of time and hundreds, maybe thousands of dollars.
+It is my opinion and practice it is better to send a letter to the Defendant reminding them to file their defence, which they are legally obligated to do.
+I offer them an extension of a week or two to serve and file their defence.
+This courtesy expedites the court process and saves my client months of time and hundreds, and in some cases thousands of dollars.

 Marshall Yarmus’ editorial in the Toronto Sun regarding Small Claims Court http://www.torontosun.com/2016/01/07/dos-and-donts-of-small-claims-court

-“Small Claims Court Experts” Small Claims Court Civil Litigation’s represents Both Plaintiffs & Defendants: The monetary jurisdiction of the Small Claims Court is now $25,000.00.
+“Small Claims Court Experts” Civil Litigations represents both Plaintiffs & Defendants: The monetary jurisdiction of the Small Claims Court is now $35,000.00.
 Plaintiff representation ranges from the initial drafting and filing of the claim, arranging for process serving (to avoid any disputes over service that can occur with service by other methods), to representation at settlement conference, trial, and judgment recovery.
-For Defendants, a paralegal will draft defences, draft and serve Defendant’s Claims where appropriate, and represent at settlement conferences and trials.
+For Defendants a paralegal will draft defences, draft and serve Defendant’s Claims where appropriate, and represent at settlement conferences and trials.

 Our firm successfully negotiates a settlement in more than 50% of our cases.
-If Civil Litigations are unable to settle the case and it goes on to trial, you will benefit from our experience; we are experts in question preparation and trial trial preparation.
+If Civil Litigations is unable to settle the case and it goes on to trial, you can benefit from our experience; we are experts in preparing question preparation, and full trial preparation.
 We will advise you on the necessary witnesses and documents to be successful at trial.

 Are you familiar with the Small Claims Court Rules?
 Civil Litigations is and can obtain for you the maximum cost award allowable at trial.

 Small Claims Court Services since 1996

 Our firm has provided full Small Claims Court services, including preparation of the following forms: